Towards Cross-Table Masked Pretraining for Web Data Mining: Methods

-The middle part of Figure~\ref{Fig: overview} shows the overview of our self-supervised MTM pre-training method, which can be divided into three steps. \textbf{First step we select the features that are masked.} Given an input table, we first convert all features of each sample into feature embeddings, as described in Section~\ref{method: inputpro}.
-Then we mask approximately $p^{mask}$ features for each row ($p^{mask}$ is set to 35\% in our experiments and further ablation results are shown in Section ~\ref{mask ratio}).
-Specifically, we generate a binary mask vector $\mathbf{m} = [m^1, m^2, \ldots, m^{a+b}]\in \{0, 1\}^{a+b}$ where $m_j$ is randomly sampled from a Bernoulli distribution with probability $p^{mask}$.
-The "1" in $\mathbf{m}$ indicates a masked feature and "0" indicates keeping the original feature. \textbf{Second step we replace the masked features with a shared, learnable vector $\mathbf{e}^{mask}\in\mathbb{R}^d$, which is also called mask token.} Note that here we will add additional header embedding, which is obtained by pooling the text token embeddings of the corresponding column name, for each mask token.
-Because there is no order relationship between the columns in tables.
-Here the role of header embeddings is like the position embeddings in masked language modeling (MLM)~\cite{mlm1} and masked image modeling (MIM)~\cite{vit,xie2022simmim} tasks. \textbf{Third step we reconstruct these masked features.} We feed the masked sample row $\mathbf{x}=\{\mathbf{e}^j|m^j=0\}\cup\{\mathbf{e}^{mask}+\mathbf{c}^j|m^j=1\}$ into the L-layer transformer encoder to get the encoded representations $\mathbf{H}=\{\mathbf{h^j}\}_{j=1}^{a+b}$.
-For the masked numerical features, we pass it through a numerical projection matrix $\mathbf{M}_{pro}^{num}\in\mathbb{R}^{d\times 1}$ and then calculate the mean square error loss with the original feature values.
-For the masked categorical features, we pass it through a categorical projection matrix $\mathbf{M}_{pro}^{cat}\in\mathbb{R}^{d\times d}$ and then compute the cosine similarity with the original feature embedding $\mathbf{e}_j$.
-Here the feature embedding $\mathbf{e}^j$ is calculated in the same way as section~\ref{method: inputpro} but with the column names removed.
-We formulate the masked table modeling pre-training loss as follows:
+The left part of Figure~\ref{Fig: overview} shows the overview of our pMTM pretraining method, which involves three main steps.
+First, in the input processor, we randomly mask approximately $p^{mask}$ features for each row ($p^{mask}$ is set to 35\% in our experiments, and further ablation results are shown in Section ~\ref{mask ratio}).
+Second, we replace the masked features with a shared, learnable vector $\mathbf{e}^{mask}\in\mathbb{R}^d$, which is also called \textit{mask token}.
+Here, importantly, we will add corresponding column name encoding for each \textit{mask token}.
+Lastly, we feed these mask tokens and retained features into the L-layer transformer encoder to learn, and then reconstruct them.
+For the masked numerical features, we calculate the mean square error loss with the original feature values $x_i$.
+For the masked categorical features, we compute the cosine similarity with the original cell value embedding $\mathbf{\hat{e}}\in\mathbb{R}^d$, which is obtained in the same way as Section~\ref{method: inputpro} but without the column names. pMTM loss as follows:

-where B is the set of samples in a batch; ${z_i^j}=\mathbf{h}_i^j\mathbf{M}_{pro}^{num}$; $\mathbf{z_i^{j'}}=\mathbf{h}_i^{j'}\mathbf{M}_{pro}^{cat}$; $N^{num}$ refers to the number of numerical features; $N^{cat}$ refers to the number of categorical features.
-We do not compute the traditional cross-entropy loss for categorical features because the same category in the same feature column may be inconsistently labeled in different tables, which can lead to confusion when cross-table pre-training.
-For example, for the "gender" column, one table may have "man" corresponding to label "1" and "woman" corresponding to label "2", while another table might be the exact opposite, with "man" corresponding to label "2" and "woman" corresponding to label "1".